South American total solar eclipse December 14

 Read more: Top 7 tips for safe solar eclipse viewing

-For some idea of how the moon’s dark umbral shadow will sweep across the Earth’s surface for the only time this year, take a look at the map and animation below.
+For some idea of how the moon’s dark umbral shadow will sweep across the Earth’s surface on December 14 – for the only time this year – take a look at the map and animation below.

-On a worldwide scale, the total eclipse lasts for 3 and 1/3 hours, starting at sunrise over the Pacific Ocean and ending at sunset over the Atlantic Ocean (near the coast of Africa).
-Yet, at anyone one point on the total eclipse path, the maximum duration for totality is just shy of 2 minutes and 10 seconds long.
+On a worldwide scale, the total eclipse lasts for 3 1/3 hours, starting at sunrise over the Pacific Ocean and ending at sunset over the Atlantic Ocean (near the coast of Africa).
+Yet, at any one point on the total eclipse path, the maximum duration for totality is just shy of 2 minutes and 10 seconds.
 At the beginning and the ending of the total eclipse path, the duration of totality is at a minimum (about 28 seconds); and around mid-eclipse (greatest eclipse), the duration is at or near maximum.

 Read more: Path of the Total Solar Eclipse of 2020 Dec 14